-Program Area Description of Enforcement Actions/ Inspections Construction Site Stormwater Runoff Control Fort Carson inspected approximately 57 major construction sites during 2014.
-These inspections included documentation review and a thorough site walk-through.
-Enforcement actions included verbal warnings with follow up inspections from the stormwater inspector, verbal warnings from the Compliance Branch Chief on more difficult sites, and finally verbal and written warnings to the contracting officer from the Director, DPW.
-Enforcement actions similar to the above, and including withholding of payment, were issued by USACE representatives.
-Additionally, the Stormwater Management at Construction Sites Trainings has been extremely successful.
-Approximately 70 Contractors, Soldiers in the 52 nd Engineer Battalion, USACE construction representatives, and DPW Engineering and Environmental personnel have attended.
-The new MS4 permit was not issued in 2014; the 2009 permit was administratively extended, and the new permit will be issued in 2015.
-The Stormwater Program is supplying comments and will conduct a review when the draft is received.
+Program Area Description of Enforcement Actions/ Inspections Construction Site Stormwater Runoff Control Fort Carson inspected 37 major construction sites during 2015.
+These inspections included documentation review and a thorough site walk- through.
+Enforcement actions included verbal warnings with follow up inspections from the stormwater inspector.
+Enforcement actions similar to the above were issued by USACE representatives.
+Additionally, the Stormwater Management at Construction Sites Trainings have been extremely successful.
+Fifty-one Contractors, USACE construction representatives, and DPW Engineering and Environmental personnel attended in 2015.
+The new MS4 permit was issued at the end of 2015, and is effective 1 January 2016.
+The Stormwater Program is implementing the permit and no significant changes to the program are anticipated.
 Industrial Sites Permitted Under MSGP Industrial sites permitted under the MSGP were inspected comprehensively (annually) and routinely (quarterly).
 Industrial sites (mostly motor pools) were visually inspected as per MSGP requirements.
 Analytical samples were collected at one of the four sites as required under the MSGP alternate year monitoring schedule.
 Newly constructed sites were incorporated into the program.
 ECAT inspections of these sites also occur once a month.
 Enforcement actions through ECAT are reported and logged internally, and involve follow up actions and inspections.
 Reports and inspection records are available upon request.
+A new MSGP permit was issued for Fort Carson and Pinon Canyon Maneuver site in the fourth quarter of 2015.
+The SWPPP has been updated and inspections/sampling are being conducted as required by the permit.